datatoinfinity/Los-Angeles-Vehicle-Citations-Project/Analysis_and_Visualizations.md

 Conclusion
 ----------

-The next time you are in Los Angeles, try to avoid Downtown, Hollywood, West Hollywood, UCLA / Westwood, and Venice Beach between 8am and 1pm, and ideally visit only during the beginning half of the year and on the weekend.
-Don't worry about your car make, it likely won't affect your chance of being cited.
-And whatever you do, avoid Meter GA22 and GA22A in Glendale!
+The next time you are in Los Angeles, use these tips to avoid parking citations:

+1. Try to avoid Downtown, Hollywood, West Hollywood, UCLA / Westwood, and Venice Beach during 8am-5pm on weekdays.
+2. Ideally only visit Los Angeles during the first half of the year.
+3. Most tickets are related to street sweeping and meter expiration.
+Remember to be careful if parking overnight or putting money in your meter!
+4. Don't worry about your car being at a greater risk of being cited than other common car makes.
+5. Avoid meters in Downtown if possible, and avoid the worst meters in Glendale!

 Thanks for reading!